gatsbyjs/gatsby/docs/blog/2018-11-27-swag-store/index.md

 ### Time was limited

-We needed to limit manual touchpoints as much as possible in the interest of making sure that people were able to focus on critical Gatsby needs.
+We needed to limit manual touchpoints so that people on the team could focus on critical Gatsby needs.

 **First, we had to identify the manual touchpoints**